shuosc/opencv-doc-cn/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora_en.markdown

 yum install libtiff-devel
 yum install libwebp-devel
 @endcode
 Several OpenCV functions are parallelized with **Intel's Threading Building Blocks** (TBB).
 But if you want to enable it, you need to install TBB first. ( Also while configuring installation with CMake, don't forget to pass -D WITH_TBB=ON.
 More details below.)
 @code{.sh}
 yum install tbb-devel
 @endcode
 OpenCV uses another library **Eigen** for optimized mathematical operations.
-So if you have Eigen installed in your system, you can exploit it. ( Also while configuring installation with CMake, don't forget to pass -D WITH_EIGEN=ON.
+So if you have Eigen installed in your system, you can exploit it. ( Also while configuring installation with CMake, on't forget to pass -D WITH_EIGEN=ON.
 More details below.)
 @code{.sh}
 yum install eigen3-devel
 @endcode
-If you want to build **documentation** ( *Yes, you can create offline version of OpenCV's complete official documentation in your system in HTML with full search facility so that you need not access internet always if any question, and it is quite FAST!!!* ), you need to install **Doxygen** (a documentation generation tool).
+If you want to build **documentation** (Yes, you can create offline version of OpenCV's complete official documentation in your system in HTML with full search facility so that you need not access internet always if any question, and it is quite FAST!!!), you need to install **Doxygen** (a documentation generation tool).
 @code{.sh}
 yum install doxygen
 @endcode
 ### Downloading OpenCV

 Next we have to download OpenCV.
 You can download the latest release of OpenCV from [sourceforge site](http://sourceforge.net/projects/opencvlibrary/).
 Then extract the folder.

 Or you can download latest source from OpenCV's github repo.
 (If you want to contribute to OpenCV, choose this.
 It always keeps your OpenCV up-to-date).
 For that, you need to install **Git** first.
 @code{.sh}
 yum install git
 git clone https://github.com/opencv/opencv.git
 @endcode
 It will create a folder OpenCV in home directory (or the directory you specify).
 The cloning may take some time depending upon your internet connection.

 Now open a terminal window and navigate to the downloaded OpenCV folder.
 Create a new build folder and navigate to it.

 @code{.sh}
 mkdir build
 cd build
 @endcode
 ### Configuring and Installing

 Now we have installed all the required dependencies, let's install OpenCV.
 Installation has to be configured with CMake.
 It specifies which modules are to be installed, installation path, which additional libraries to be used, whether documentation and examples to be compiled etc. Below command is normally used for configuration (executed from build folder).
 @code{.sh}
 cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local ..
 @endcode
 It specifies that build type is "Release Mode" and installation path is /usr/local.
 Observe the -D before each option and .. at the end.
 In short, this is the format:
 @code{.sh}
 cmake [-D <flag>] [-D <flag>] ..
 @endcode
 You can specify as many flags you want, but each flag should be preceded by -D.

 So in this tutorial, we are installing OpenCV with TBB and Eigen support.
 We also build the documentation, but we exclude Performance tests and building samples.
 We also disable GPU related modules (since we use OpenCV-Python, we don't need GPU related modules.
 It saves us some time).

 *(All the below commands can be done in a single cmake statement, but it is split here for better understanding.)*

 -   Enable TBB and Eigen support:
     @code{.sh}